 Typically, this task is easier to perform in this area, as patients do not have to be especially careful of freshly transplanted hairs.
 All scabs must disappear by the end of the3rd post-op week.

 3 and 6 months after the procedure

 After the scabs are gone, patients do not have to pay much attention to the donor area.

 As the hairs are extracted sporadically from the whole expanse of the donor area, there will be no thinner patches or spots.

 And once the rest of the hair grows a bit, there will be no visible signs of the procedure on the donor area.

 Patients can expect to see the full result of the hair transplant 12-18 months after the procedure.

 We have – usually the last – check-up 12 months after the surgery.
-For this occasion, Jon returned to our London office.
+For this occasion, Jon returned to our clinic.

 During the examination, we found everything in order – the transplanted hairs grew back in excellent number.